-ConclusionBased on the information above I think that default ESXi and QLogic values are the best for general workloads and tuning queues are not something I would recommend to do.
+ConclusionBased on the information above I think that default ESXi and QLogic values are the best for general workloads and tuning queues is not something I would recommend to do.
 It is important to know that queues tuning does not help with performance in most cases.
 Queues are used for latency improvements during transient I/O burst.
-If you have storage performance issues usually it is because of storage system performance and not about queues in the network path.
-Bigger Queue Depth can help with more asynchronous I/Os to storage subsystem which can be beneficial for storage performance in an environment with just a few VMs but when you have hundreds of VMs lot of I/Os are flying to the storage system so deeper queues will not help you anyway.
+If you have storage performance issues, it is usually because of an overloaded storage system and not about queues in the network path.
+Bigger Queue Depth can help you to handle more parallel I/Os to the storage subsystem.
+This could be beneficial when your target storage system can handle more I/Os.
+It cannot help in situations when the target storage system is overloaded and you expect more performance just by increasing queue depth.

 The question I still need the answer to my self is why Compellent doesn't recommend VMware Storage I/O Control and Adaptive Queuing for dynamic queue management which is in my opinion very good thing.

 UPDATE 2014-12-16: I have downloaded the latest Compellent Best Practices and there is a new statement about SIOC.
 SIOC can be enabled but you must know what's happening and if it is beneficial for you.
-Here is the snip from the document
+Here is the snippet from the document ...

-I also believe that Adaptive Queuing is really good and practical safety mechanism when your storage array has full queues in storage front-end ports or LUNs.
+I also believe that Adaptive Queuing is a really good and practical safety mechanism when your storage array has full queues in storage front-end ports or LUNs.
+However, it is applicable only with storage arrays supporting Adaptive Queuing and sending back to ESXi SCSI sense codes about full queue condition.
 If Adaptive Queueing is not used, even SIOC cannot help you with LUNs/Datastores issues (Datastore Disconnections) because SIOC algorithm is based on device response time but not on queue full storage response.
-Therefore, I strongly recommend enabling SIOC together with Adaptive Queuing unless your storage vendor has really good justification to not do so.
+Therefore, I strongly recommend enabling SIOC together with Adaptive Queuing unless your storage vendor has a really good justification to not do so.
 SIOC will help you with storage traffic throttling during high device response times and Adaptive Queuing when storage array queues are full and the device cannot accept new I/O's.
 However, Adaptive Queuing should be configured in concert with your storage vendor.
-For more information how to enable Adaptive Queuing read VMware KB 1008113.
-Please note, that SIOC and Adaptive Queuing are just safety mechanisms how to mitigate impacts of storage issues but the root cause is the Capacity Planning on the storage array.
+For more information on how to enable Adaptive Queuing read VMware KB 1008113.
+Please note, that SIOC and Adaptive Queuing are just safety mechanisms on how to mitigate impacts of storage issues but the root cause is the Capacity Planning on the storage array.